1. Blog

 Supplements

-It can also help prevent constipation by giving your dog fiber supplements.
-Electrolyte supplements can also be beneficial by keeping his system balanced right.
+Giving your dog fiber supplements may help.
+Electrolyte supplements may also be beneficial by keeping his system balanced.
 Stool softeners can help soften stools when he’s having difficulties.
-Of course, you want to ask your veterinarian before giving any of these regularly.
+Of course, you want to ask your veterinarian before giving any of these.

 Exercise